 - Apple Magic Mouse (Some prefer an Apple Magic Trackpad.)

 - Bose Multimedia Speakers

-- Bose Noise-cancelling Headphones.
+- Bose Wireless Noise-cancelling Headphones.
 I use these when I need to get in the zone in noisy environments like airplanes or sometimes my home.
-(We have three little children.)
+(We have four little children.)

 - Book stands.
 I use a couple of these.
 They’re invaluable for when you type out quotes from a print book or interact with it while typing.

 - IMAK SmartGloves